e-kotov/spanishoddata-paper-supplement/README.md

-contains the supplementary materials, data processing pipelines, computational environment preserved in Docker and Apptainer container images, and scripts used for **‘spanishoddata: A package for accessing and working with large Spanish mobility datasets’** article.
+contains the supplementary materials, data processing pipelines, computational environment preserved in Docker and Apptainer container images, and scripts used for **‘spanishoddata: A package for accessing and working with Spanish Open Mobility Big Data’** article.
 The snapshot of this repository is at Zenodo:
 <https://doi.org/10.5281/zenodo.15207374>.

 To open this repository online using interactive `RStudio` environment